fleschutz/PowerShell/Docs/send-email.md

 ## send-email.ps1 - Sends an email message

-This script sends an email message.
+This PowerShell script sends an email message.

 ## Parameters
 ```powershell